Zwift – How does it work and what can you do with it? [How-To]

 - Cadence sensor and speed sensor with ANT+ or Bluetooth

-- Windows PC, Mac, Apple TV, iPad/iPhone or Android tablet/telefoon
+- Windows PC, Mac, Apple TV, iPad/iPhone or Android tablet/phone

-- An ANT+ and/or Bluetooth receiver for the data by the sensors
+- An ANT+ and/or Bluetooth receiver for the data from the sensors

 - Heart rate sensor*